Glazed Ham

 Instructions

-• Preheat oven to 325 degrees F. Place rack in lower third of oven (to ensure that the ham is not too close to the heating element).
-Line a roasting pan with heavy duty aluminum foil.
-Place ham in the prepared pan and allow to sit at room temperature for 30 minutes.
+• Preheat oven to 325 degrees Fahrenheit (163 degrees Celsius).
+Place the rack in the lower third of the oven (to ensure that the ham is not too close to the heating element).
+Line a roasting pan with heavy-duty aluminum foil.
+Place the ham in the prepared pan and allow to sit at room temperature for 30 minutes.

-• After the 30 minutes of bake time, remove the ham from the oven discard the foil.
+• After 30 minutes of baking time, remove the ham from the oven, and discard the foil.
 Brush ⅓ of the glaze over the ham and in between the score marks.
 Return to the oven and bake for 15 minutes.
 Repeat twice more.

-• Turn the heat up to 425 degrees F and bake for 15-20 more minutes.
-The ham should be crusty (but not burned) and should reach an internal temperature of 165 degrees.
+• Turn the heat up to 425 degrees Fahrenheit (218 degrees Celsius) and bake for 15-20 more minutes.
+The ham should be crusty (but not burned) and should reach an internal temperature of 165 degrees Fahrenheit (74 degrees Celsius).
 Remove from the oven and allow to rest for 10 minutes before slicing and serving.

 NOTES